Metropolitan Plumbing vehicle

 Rather than detecting the presence of smoke to alert you to a fire, heat detectors use temperature.

 When there is a fire, the heat rises to the alarm fixed to your ceiling.
-A heat detector contains a thermistor which detects temperature changes and triggers an alarm when it goes above a set temperature.
-A lightproof chamber encloses the thermistor to prevent light affecting the temperature reading.
+A heat detector contains a thermistor that detects temperature changes and triggers an alarm when it goes above a set temperature.
+A lightproof chamber encloses the thermistor to stop light from affecting the temperature reading.

 What Type of Smoke Detector is Best?

-Most fire authorities recommend photoelectric smoke alarms.
-They have the quickest response time to smouldering fires and are also adequate for flame fires.
-Despite ionisation alarms being better for flame fires, they are not adequate for detecting smouldering fires.
+Most fire authorities across Australia recommend photoelectric smoke alarms.
+They have the quickest response time to smouldering, smoky fires and will also serve you well in the event of a flaming fire.
+Despite ionisation alarms being better for flame fires, they are inadequate for detecting smouldering fires.

 Regulations across most states recommend photoelectric alarms as well.
-Photoelectric alarms require regular cleaning to work properly, however.
+That being said, photoelectric alarms require regular cleaning to work properly.

 Where Should I Place Smoke Alarms?

-Smoke and steam are common in kitchens and bathrooms and so you should not have smoke alarms in these rooms.
+Smoke and steam are common in kitchens and bathrooms so you should avoid installing dual-sensor or ionisation smoke alarms in these rooms.
 Steam can also set off a smoke alarm.
 Otherwise, nuisance alarms might be a common occurrence.
+If you do need a smoke alarm in the kitchen, however, always choose one with a hush button.
+The hush button silences nuisance alarms and lets you get your cooking back on track in peace and quiet.

 The centre of your ceiling is the best position for your smoke alarm.
 For cathedral ceilings, you can position an alarm 500 – 1500 mm from the apex.
 Alternatively, you can install the alarm on your wall 300 – 500 mm below the ceiling.